-Also known as Church Potatoes, this Cheesy Potatoes Casserole is ultimate comfort food.
+Also known as Church Potatoes or Funeral Potatoes, this Cheesy Hashbrown Casserole is ultimate comfort food.
 It’s easy to prep, freezer-friendly, and absolutely addicting.

 To be sure, comfort food is generally heavy on the cheese and/or carbs.
 And it vacillates between being high maintenance if homemade or mediocre from a box.